abetusk/dev/projects/laser-spike/laser-spike.md

 the PCA9685 modules to indicate they are working.

 Connect the JST 2.5 2pin header and wires created above to an output header on the PWM driver breakout board.
-Connect the laser diode to the exposed wires and cnofirm that it's being powered.
+Connect the laser diode to the exposed wires and confirm that it's being powered.

 The default mode of the Arduino Nano should be the 'twinkle', so the laser diode should run through a cycle of ramping up power then going dim.